Get the Clash Ninja App

 Town Hall 15 adds an additional 4 pets, so you can pick which 4 pets you wish to attack with, offering more variety when planning your attacks.

-Town Hall 16 adds 2 additional pets, bringing the total to 10 to choose from.
+Town Hall 16 adds 2 additional pets, Town Hall 17 adds 1 and Town Hall 18 adds another, bringing the total to 12 to choose from.

 The Pet House

 Similar to heroes, pets can be upgraded to improve their attributes and are upgraded at the Pet House.
 Each upgrade requires Dark Elixir and the pet cannot be used while upgrading.
 The Pet House works in a similar manner to the Laboratory where a single pet can be upgraded at a time.
-A Book of Heroes or Hammer of Heroes can be used to complete a pet upgrade and at this time, there are no potions that will speed up pet research.
+A Book of Heroes or Hammer of Heroes can be used to complete a pet upgrade and Pet Potions can be used to speed up pet research.

 Advertisement